-The serum albumin test looks at the levels of albumin in a person’s blood.
-If the results indicate an abnormal amount of albumin, it may suggest a problem with the liver or kidneys.
+The serum albumin test looks at the levels of albumin in the blood.
+An abnormal amount of albumin may suggest a problem with the liver or kidneys.
 It may also indicate that a person has a nutrient deficiency.

 Albumin is one of the most abundant proteins found in the blood.
 The liver releases albumin as part of its normal functioning.

 Albumin maintains the fluid balance in the body.
 It helps prevent the blood vessels from leaking too much.
 Albumin also has a role in repairing tissue and helping the body grow while transporting vital hormones and nutrients around.

 People are at a higher risk for abnormal levels of albumin if they have an open wound or burn or following surgery.

 A healthy liver transforms the protein a person ingests into albumin.
 When the liver is not functioning correctly, this process decreases and may lead to a drop in albumin levels.

 A doctor will often request a serum albumin test as part of a metabolic panel.
 A metabolic panel involves several tests that check the levels of: